How to Choose the Right Tech Stack for Your Startup in 2026

 D. From Traditional Code to AI-Augmented Development

-Development in 2026 has itself become hybrid.
+Engineering is now a hybrid workflow.
 A stack is chosen based on how well AI copilots and autonomous coders (like Devin) understand it.

 Important nuance: Popular and strictly typed languages (TypeScript, Rust, Go) have become priorities.
 AI generates code for them with significantly fewer errors than for dynamic or rare languages.
 Notably, Rust is now the "most loved" language for 80% of developers and can reduce cloud infrastructure costs by up to 40%.